addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 -------------------------
 Use the following commands to test connectivity to the Instance in the public Subnet (via the Elastic IP).

-``Expected results: 'ping' should fail and 'ssh' should be successful.``
+**Expected results:** 'ping' should fail and 'ssh' should be successful.``

 .. code-block::

     ping $EX003_PUB_IP
     ssh -i acpkey1.pem -o ConnectTimeout=5 ubuntu@$EX003_PUB_IP

+Note: If you are prompted with **"Are you sure you want to continue connecting (yes/no)?"**, that's a good thing!
+Enter 'y' and you'll be connected.

 Test outbound connectivity
 --------------------------